GLOBAL MARKETS-Banks lift stocks, dollar holds near 14-year peak

 Deutsche Bank's $7.2 billion settlement with the U.S.

-in the run-up to the 2008 financial crisis was nearly half of
+run-up to the 2008 financial crisis was nearly half of the fine

-gains, after it agreed to pay $5.3 billion to the DOJ to settle
+agreed to pay $5.3 billion to the DOJ to settle similar charges.

 midday.